usbarmory/armory-drive/README.md

   *not recommended for protection of sensitive data* where device tampering is a risk.

-The `armory-drive-installer` provides interactive installation for all modes and is the recommended way to use the Armory Drive firmware.
+The `armory-drive-install` provides interactive installation for all modes and is the recommended way to use the Armory Drive firmware.

 Expert users can compile and sign their own releases with the information included in section _Installation of self-compiled releases_.